Simplify the journey from discovery to commercialization with Wake Forest Innovations. Learn more about partnering with us. Watch the video.

 Wake Forest researchers have developed a low-cost, versatile method for making organic thin-film transistors which shows promise for use in the electronics industry.

 Wake Forest scientists work to perfect a better and safer vaccine against whooping cough amid outbreak of cases in the United States and worldwide.

 Dr. Lance Miller's research into how the immune system affects tumors could improve treatment options for triple negative breast cancer patients.

 Wake Forest Innovations offers an extensive portfolio of technology licensing opportunities in biomedical and materials science.

-Wake Forest Innovations supports your R&D needs through easy access to Wake Forest's unique scientific research assets and talents.
+Wake Forest Innovations supports your R&D needs through easy access to Wake Forest's unique research capabilities.

 Wake Forest Innovations drives the creation of a new hub for innovation in biomedical and materials science and information technology.